Skip to content

 Associations can pay their volunteers a reimbursement of expenses.

-The volunteer’s allowance cannot be used by organisations that focus on making a profit (e.g. companies or self-employed people), only by non-profit organisations, factual associations etc.
+The volunteer’s allowance cannot be used by organisations that focus on making a profit (e.g. companies or self-employed people), only by non-profit organisations, factual associations, local authorities, etc.

 Everyone aged 15 that has successfully terminated the first two years of secondary school, can volunteer.
 Otherwise they have to wait until they are aged 16.
 Belgians and Europeans, people with a valid residence permit and certain asylum seekers can volunteer.